 The island of Phu Quoc is visa free for up to 30 days (since March 2014).
 This is relevant, if you fly in from abroad via Hanoi or Ho Chi Minh City (Saigon) not leaving the transit area of the airports or directly to Phu Quoc.
 A visa for Vietnam is required (except ASEAN and scandinavian countries, Russia, Japan and Korea up to 15 days visit), if passengers leave the transit area.

-A visa for up to 30 days can be asked for online as an e-visa since February 2017.
+A visa for up to 30 days can be applied for online as an e-visa since February 2017.
 It costs 25 USD and is possible for citizens of the following countries:

 Argentina, Armenia, Azerbaijan, Belarus, Brunei, Bulgaria, Chile, China, Colombia, Cuba, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Kazakhstan, Luxembourg, Mongolia, Myanmar, Norway, Panama, Peru, the Philippines, Poland, Romania, Russia, Slovakia, South Korea, Spain, Sweden, Timor Leste, the United Kingdom, the United States, Uruguay and Venezuela